Python Turtle - Lesson 3

 Exercise 3

-Download lesson_3_ex_3.py file and save it to your lesson folder.
-Below is its code.
+Download lesson_3_ex_3.py file and save it in your lesson folder.

 1import turtle